luv91/luv91/README.md

 This research demonstrates improved NeRF reconstruction quality using True-Log color space compared to traditional sRGB approach.
 The comparisons below showcase the visual differences between current literature methods and our proposed approach.

+Our approach leverages the logarithmic RGB data captured in the True-Log space to enhance the performance of Neural Radiance Fields (NeRF).
+True-Log encodings improve depth reconstruction and rendering quality by aligning with the physical behavior of light reflection and enabling better scene representations.
+For more details, please refer to the [research paper](#).

 <table>
 <tr>
     <td width="50%"><strong>sRGB (Current Literature)</strong></td>